segmentio/segment-docs/src/getting-started/04-full-install.md

 ```

-## *When to Call Page()*
+## When to Call Page()

-Segment will automatically call a page() event whenever a web page is loaded.
-This may be sufficient for most of {Customer}’s needs, but **page() will need to be called manually if you are changing the URL path without reloading the page (i.e., single page web apps).**  Please review
+Segment automatically calls a `page()` event whenever a web page loads.
+This might be enough for most of your needs, but if you change the URL path without reloading the page, for example in single page web apps, you must call `page()` manually .

 **NOTE: If the presentation of user interface components don’t substantially change the user’s context** (e.g., if a menu is displayed, search results are sorted/filtered, or an information panel is displayed on the exiting UI) **the event should be measured with a Track call, not a Page call.**

+> note ""
-**NOTE: When a page() call is triggered manually, it should happen when a UI element is successfully displayed, not when it is called** (e.g., it shouldn’t be called in conjunction with the click event that instigates it).
+> **Note**: When you trigger a page() call manually, make sure the call happens after the UI element is successfully displayed, not when it is called.
+It shouldn’t be called as part of the click event that initiates it.

 For more info on Page calls, please review  our [**general Page docs**](https://segment.com/docs/spec/page/) and [**analytics.js docs**](https://segment.com/docs/sources/website/analytics.js/#page).

-## *When to Call Screen()*
+## When to Call Screen()

 Analogous to the page() method, **Segment uses screen() calls in mobile apps.** You can expect that mobile screens will be treated similar to standard page() tracking (the goal is to have as much consistency between web and mobile as is feasible).